 Plaice (Credit Paul Naylor)

-A rich area for marine wildlife these sand eels provide food for other important species.
+A rich area for marine wildlife where species such as sand eels and bivalve molluscs provide food for other important species.

 The diversity of these waters not only attracts other species to feed, and us to fish, but also recreational activities such as diving and sailing which are popular here.